Jennifer Jackson Berry

 Berry turns childhood games on their head through her depiction of a young mind struggling to make sense of perceived societal expectations.

-Click here for a free download.
+Click here for a free download (scroll down).

 Bloodfish was selected by co-editors Steve Bellin-Oka and Ron Mohring as Number 19 in the Keystone Chapbook Series at Seven Kitchens Press, celebrating the work of Pennsylvania-connected poets.